Bald Mountain (Pennsylvania)

 Bald Mountain is a prominent peak in Northeastern Pennsylvania which stands above the Wilkes-Barre and Scranton area (also known as the Wyoming Valley).
 On the summit is an outcrop of Catskill conglomerate (Devonian age) known as the "Pinnacle Rock".
-From the summit you may view the northernmost extension of the geologic province known as the Glaciated Low Plateaus section.
+From the summit one can view the northernmost extension of the geologic province known as the Glaciated Low Plateaus section.
 The mountain itself is in the Ridge and Valley Appalachians.
-It is a great place for photography.

-To access the summit you can take the Pinnacle Rock trail.
+To access the summit one can take the Pinnacle Rock trail.
 The trailhead is on the west side of the mountain and is a nine hundred foot vertical gain.